 Filing for bankruptcy is a major life decision that can affect your financial and personal life for many years, and it's important to understand what Chapter 7 can and cannot do for you.
-If you're eligible, Chapter 7 bankruptcy can provide you with relief from most of your unsecured debts, and even your secured debts in certain cases.
+If you're eligible, Chapter 7 bankruptcy can relieve you from most of your unsecured debt burden, and even get rid of secured debts in certain cases.
 Here's a rundown of what can be discharged (wiped out) in Chapter 7 bankruptcy.

 For a list of debts that can't be discharged in Chapter 7, see Debts that Survive Chapter 7 Bankruptcy.

 Unsecured debt is an obligation that isn't backed by collateral.
-For instance, if you didn't agree that the creditor could take the property purchased on credit when you entered the credit contract, the debt is unsecured.
+For instance, the debt is unsecured if you didn't agree that the creditor could take the property purchased on credit when you entered the credit contract.

 By contrast, if you have a mortgage or car payment, you likely agreed that the creditor could attach a lien to the property and take your house or car if you failed to make the payment, sell it, and use the proceeds to pay the note.
 This type of debt is a secured debt.
 Payment of the debt is secured by collateral.